vyfor/cord.nvim/README.md

 </details>

 ## 🎨 Themes
-Cord features over 70 beautifully designed icons for languages and components with distinct themes.
+Cord features over 70 beautifully designed icons for languages and components with distinct themes, with more to come!

 👉 [**Explore the Showcase**](https://github.com/vyfor/icons#showcase)